duysqubix/MuOxi/README.md

 ## Current Status

+*For Nightly Builds* an update on Rust nightly seems to have broken something with the `diesel` crate.

 The codebase is currently in *alpha* stage .
 Majority of development is done on the `master` branch.
 There is a working TCP server that allows for multiple connections and handles them accordingly.
 Effort is focused at the moment in